-- Do not insert your fingers or hand in any gaps or openings on the device (vents, ports, etc.). - Avoid inserting or dropping foreign objects (paper, plastic, metal, etc.) into any gaps or openings on the device (vents, ports, etc.) If this happens, turn off the power immediately and unplug the power cord from the AC outlet.
+- Do not insert your fingers or hand in any gaps or openings on the device (vents, ports, etc.). - Condensation can occur in the device due to rapid, drastic changes in ambient temperature-when the device is moved from one location to another, or air conditioning is turned on or off, for example.
+Using the device while condensation is present can cause damage.
+If there is reason to believe that condensation might have occurred, leave the device for several hours without turning on the power until the condensation has completely dried out. - Avoid inserting or dropping foreign objects (paper, plastic, metal, etc.) into any gaps or openings on the device (vents, ports, etc.) If this happens, turn off the power immediately and unplug the power cord from the AC outlet.
 Then have the device inspected by qualified Yamaha service personnel. - Do not use the device or headphones for a long period of time at a high or uncomfortable volume level, since this can cause permanent hearing loss.
 If you experience any hearing loss or ringing in the ears, consult a physician. - Do not rest your weight on the device or place heavy objects on it, and avoid use excessive force on the buttons, switches or connectors.